Bulgaria - Country Commercial Guide

 Direct Marketing

-Direct marketing through catalogs, telemarketing and the Internet from the U.S. to Bulgaria is relatively underdeveloped, and difficult due to Bulgaria’s low purchasing power, the high cost of shipping, and the lack of security for packages.
-Bulgarians use debit and credit cards, but cash is still more prevalent than in other EU countries.
+Direct marketing through catalogs, telemarketing and the Internet from the United States to Bulgaria is relatively underdeveloped, but difficult due to Bulgaria’s low purchasing power, the high cost of shipping, and the lack of security for packages.
+The use of debit and credit cards increased significantly during the last several years, but cash is still more prevalent than in other EU countries.

-• Some Central European companies offer direct marketing of U.S. products in Bulgaria, and use television home shopping “infomercials” to sell kitchen tools and fitness equipment not available in local shops
+• Some Central European companies offer direct marketing of U.S. products in Bulgaria, and use television home shopping “infomercials” to sell products such as kitchen tools and fitness equipment not available in local shops

 • Home demonstrations are not popular and have generated little success; however, Avon and Oriflame (Swedish) have gained traction with the direct sale of cosmetics.